Battle of Ganale Doria: Battle

 On 13 November Graziani moved his headquarters to Baidoa.
 The 29th Infantry Division "Peloritana" was still the only full division available to him.
 By mid-November limited elements of the Libyan Colonial Division and the 6th CC.NN.
 Division "Tevere" were in Somalia.
 As additional forces arrived later in November, Graziani formed them up at Dolo near the border.
 By early December, Graziani's forces were in a state of readiness to launch a counterattack against Ras Desta's offensive and Graziani's new commander, Marshal of Italy Pietro Badoglio, noted this preparedness.
 Badoglio sent Graziani a telegram reminding him of his "strictly defensive" role.
 Graziani feigned compliance with Badoglio but communicated privately with Rome and urged that he be given authorization for an offensive.
-Mussolini gave Graziani permission for "a limited attack in the case of absolute necessity" and Graziani took this as the authorization he needed.

-Even as the Ethiopians advanced, Graziani continued his preparations.
+Mussolini gave Graziani permission for "a limited attack in the case of absolute necessity" and Graziani took this as the authorization he needed.Even as the Ethiopians advanced, Graziani continued his preparations.
 He organized his forces into three columns.
 On the Italian right was the first column which was to advance up the valley of the Genale Doria River.
 In the center was the second column which was to advance towards Filtu.
 On the left was the third column which was to advance up the valley of the Dawa River.
 All three columns had access to motor transport and were equipped with a few tanks.
 They could be thought of as "mechanized" by the standards of 1936.
 In addition to the three columns on the ground, Graziani had at his disposal the 7th Bomber Wing of the Royal Air Force.

+On 10 December, a strategic reconnaissance was launched with Olol Dinle's bands along the Webi Shebeli River, heading towards Imi.
+By late November, it was learned that Beiene Merid was between the Gestro and Webi Shebeli Rivers, near Mount Ellot, with strong contingents marching along the Gestro.
+As a result, Olol Dinle was ordered not to proceed to Imi but to move into the recently subdued territory of the Ghelimes and then march on Ellot to attack the forces descending from the Gestro from behind, which could cause significant trouble to our right flank in case of a counteroffensive along the Doria River.
+A column under Bertello, already concentrated at Goddere, would also support Olol Dinle’s action.